EARLY CHILDHOOD EDUCATION | EARLY CHILDHOOD/SPECIAL EDUCATION

 Educators with English as a Second Language certification are in high demand.
 Mercyhurst’s Department of Education allows students to become certified in English as a Second Language (ESL) K-12 by adding a six-course program to their undergraduate studies.

 Mercyhurst’s Council for Exceptional Children (CEC) and Department of Education partnered with the Special Olympics of Pennsylvania to host the 2023 Winter Olympic Games at Peek’n Peak Resort in nearby Clymer, New York.
 More than 40 Mercyhurst undergraduate and graduate students in Education programs helped at the event.
-Approximately 30 athletes from local K-12 schools competed in events such as skiing, snowboarding, and snowshoeing, with a number of those athletes going on to compete at state-wide competitions.
-The day was a valuable showcase of the abilities of the mind and body — for athletes and volunteers alike.
-Mercyhurst Department of Education faculty and students regularly participate in community events like this one.
+Athletes from local K-12 schools competed in events such as skiing, snowboarding, and snowshoeing, with a number of those athletes going on to compete at state-wide competitions.

 Mercyhurst has been consistently ranked among the Top 50 Best Colleges and Universities for education and teaching programs and a College of Distinction, with our Special Education degree ranked as #7 in PA.